psychemedia/sin-eater-resources/src/_through_1880s.md

 > I have since looked through Aubrey's Miscellanies, but find no mention of the subject.
 > W. B. N.

-This correpondence is picked up on in note from [Vol 8 Iss 196, September 29th, 1883](https://archive.org/details/sim_notes-and-queries_1883-09-29_8_196/page/254/mode/2up), p255, which provides further references already familiar to us, along with a reference to a possibly relevant illustration, although I have not, as yet, been able to find a scanned version of that illustration:
+This correspondence is picked up on in note from [Vol 8 Iss 196, September 29th, 1883](https://archive.org/details/sim_notes-and-queries_1883-09-29_8_196/page/254/mode/2up), p255, which provides further references already familiar to us, along with a reference to a possibly relevant illustration, although I have not, as yet, been able to find a scanned version of that illustration:

 > Welsh Foik-Lore: the Sin-Eater (6th S., vii.
 25, 334).—See Hone’s *Year Book*, col. 858, where the passage from Leland’s *Collectanea* quoted by W. B. N. is given as forming part of a letter from John Bagford, dated 1715; and where the reader is also referred to the Lansdowne MSS. in the British Museum for statements concerning sin-eating in Aubrey's own handwriting.
 The subject was briefly discussed in "N. & Q.," 1st S. iv.
 211, a correspondent being referred by the editor to Ellis's edition of Brand's *Popular Antiquities*, vol. ii. p.
 155, for information under this head.
 The custom has, I suspect, been passed over intentionally by the Rev. Peter Roberts in his Cambrian Popular Antiquities, 8vo, 1815; but an aquatint illustration at p.
 177 of that work presents us with the ceremony of dispensing food and drink over the coffin to a man who, receives ate kneeling upon one knee.
 Pennant says that
 >